+Is your home cold?
+Are you having difficulty paying the bills?
 Living in a cold home can have a significant impact on your health, especially if you are elderly or already have a long-term health condition.
-If you, or someone you know, needs help or support to stay healthy and well at home visit our Herts Healthy Homes webpage to see what help may be available.
+If you, or someone you know, needs help or support to stay healthy and well at home visit our Herts Healthy Homes webpage to see if you are entitled to help.

 Get the benefits you are entitled to

 The benefits system is complex so it's a good idea to get some help to make sure you are the benefits you are entitled to.
 You may wish to make an appointment to speak to Citizens Advice St Albans.

 If you were born on or before 5th January 1953, you are eligible for the Winter Fuel Payment, to help pay your heating bills.
 This tax-free payment (of between £100-£300) is usually paid between November and December.
 You can find out more by phoning the Department for Work & Pensions helpline, on 0845 915 1515 or emailing them here.

 If you receive certain benefits, you are eligible to receive a Cold Weather Payment if the temperature in your area is recorded as, or forecast to be, zero degrees celsius or below for 7 consecutive days.
 The payment is £25 for each 7 day period of very cold weather between 1 November and 31 March.
 If you are eligible, you should be paid automatically.
 If you think are eligible but don't receive your payment, you should contact your pension centre or Job Centre Plus.

 Shopping around for the best deal can help save you money on your energy bills, and switching tariff or energy supplier is easier than you may think.
 Don't forget to switch every 2 years.